AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Configure a whitelist for an ApsaraDB for MongoDB instance.md

 This topic describes how to configure an IP address whitelist for an ApsaraDB for MongoDB instance.
 After you create an ApsaraDB for MongoDB instance, you must configure an IP address whitelist to allow access only from authorized devices.
 The default whitelist contains only the IP address 127.0.0.1, which indicates that no devices can access the ApsaraDB for MongoDB instance.

 -   Before you use an ApsaraDB for MongoDB instance for the first time, you must configure a whitelist for the instance.
-After you configure the whitelist, the endpoints of the instance appear on the **Basic Information** and **Database Connection** pages.
+After you configure the whitelist, the endpoints of the instance appear on the **Basic Information** and **Database Connections** pages.
 -   Whitelists make your ApsaraDB for MongoDB instances more secure.
 We recommend that you maintain the whitelists on a regular basis.

 ## Configure an IP address whitelist for a standalone instance, replica set instance, or sharded cluster instance